Strength Training Program For Young Athletes

 The time of the year is going to create more differences in your strength training program for young athletes design than just about anything else.
 While this can get very complicated, once again you are encouraged to keep it simple.
 The major differences between the programs you will design for each “season” are as follows:

 - Off-season: The off-season is the best time to make strength gains because fewer physical demands are placed on the body at this time.
 Overall training volume will generally be increased during the off-season.
 This means that more days per week may be used, more sets of each exercise and more energy overall will be spent on strength than any other time of the year.
-In general young athletes will train 2-4 days per week and use 14-20 total sets per workout.
+In general young athletes will train 2-4 days per week and use 15-20 total working sets per workout.
 Aerobic and anaerobic conditioning is generally de-emphasized during the off-season to allow more energy to be spent on gaining strength or the improvement of other deficiencies.
+Developing speed is another common priority during the off-season.

 - Pre-season: Strength training will continue through the pre-season, but the overall volume will gradually decrease as more time and energy are spent on conditioning or fitness.
 In general, strength training will consist of 2-3 days per week and 12-15 total sets per workout.
 The intensity of each set may be increased as the volume of work is decreased.